jawj/zapatos-docs/src/index.md

 export type Config = RequiredConfig & Partial<OptionalConfig>;
 ```

-The seven available top-level keys are:
+The available top-level keys are:

 * `"db"` gives Postgres connection details **and is the only required key**.
 You can provide [anything that you'd pass](https://node-postgres.com/features/connecting#Programmatic) to `new pg.Pool(/* ... */)` here.